 that you see is not a flower petal, but instead a bract.
 These bracts are modified leaves and the true flowers are actually very small and uninteresting.
 They are visible right between the colored bracts.
 Because of the shear number of available cultivars on the market, we typically advise you pick out a tree in bloom in order to make sure that you

 get the color you truly want.
 While generic varieties, specifically

 Cornus florida ‘Rubra’, can vary widely in flower color, the specific named varieties tend to be more uniform because they do not rely on seed origin and many other nonspecific factors.

 Sources of Plants

 Dogwoods can be found widely at most sites throughout the Eastern United States.
 It is always best to buy stock from local nurseries to ensure that your tree(s) are adequately adapted to your zone.
 Trees purchased from nurseries further south, tend to be less hardy for northern environments and can either die or produce less than spectacular spring flowers.
 Be sure to avoid trees with broken or dead branches, trunk damage, or leaf spotting.
 Trees with these symptoms indicate unhealthy or stressed trees.
-Digging dogwoods from surrounding woodlands is not advisible.
-Diseases and insect infestation can be inadvertantly transmitted to any existing healthy trees.
+Digging dogwoods from surrounding woodlands is not advisable.
+Diseases and insect infestation can be inadvertently transmitted to any existing healthy trees.

 Choosing a Proper Planting Site